OsswaCh/PROXYM/First Draft.md

 - Lean Thinking vs. Doing Lean: implementing the lean tools (like VSM for instance)  true lean transformation requires adopting lean thinking.
 This means that a change of mentality is crucial to radically solve the problems that VSM tries to touch.

-//TOASK: is this where we should start talking about global banking

-//TOAS.he last one

-# The historical development of banking channels toward omnichannels
+# The historical development of banking channels toward omnichannel

 //TODO: add graphics + elaborate